Khoroshevskyi/GDC_FPKM_Downloader/README.md

 user is interested in.

 -----
-This program as subproject for my master thesis: "The usage of Machine learning techniques in analysis of transcriptomic profiles of tumor cells" at the Wroclaw University of Environmental and Life Sciences.
+This program is a subproject for my master thesis: "The usage of Machine learning techniques in analysis of transcriptomic profiles of tumor cells" at the Wroclaw University of Environmental and Life Sciences.

-All information about data and API that have been used in scripts can be found in the link below:<br />
+All information about data and API that have been used in scripts can be found in the link: https://gdc.cancer.gov/
-https://gdc.cancer.gov/

 fpkmfetcher is built based on Python3.8+ language.